BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

-1. The EUT's sends a GetResp.
+1. The EUT sends a GetResp.

-2. The GetResp contains a single req_path_results element.
+2. The GetResp contains a single `req_path_results` element.
-The requested_path_results has no errors, has a requested_path equal to 'Device.LocalAgent.Subscription.&ast;.', and a set of resolved_path_results elements.
-Each contains a resolved_path of 'Device.LocalAgent.Subscription.&lt;instance identifier&gt;.', and a number of result_params elements containing keys and values of the parameters of each Subscription object.
+The `requested_path_results` has no errors, has a `requested_path` equal to 'Device.LocalAgent.Subscription.*.', and a set of `resolved_path_results` elements.
+Each contains a `resolved_path` of 'Device.LocalAgent.Subscription.<instance identifier>.', and a number of `result_params` elements containing keys and values of the parameters of each Subscription object.

-3. The keys of all result_params elements are relative paths.
+3. The keys of all `result_params` elements are relative paths.

 ## 1.46 Get message using search expression search path (equivalence)